vbonamy/wp-cassify-test/README.md

 ## Github Actions

 The project is also configured to run the tests on Github Actions.
-The workflow is defined in the file `.github/workflows/docker-selenium-tests.yml`.
+The workflow is defined in the file `.github/workflows/docker-selenium-tests.yml` and `.github/workflows/docker-selenium-tests-php7.yml` (to keep compatibility woth wordpress on php7)